BensonB12/mythical_dispute_web/README.md

 - Can Log in
 - Can change their users 'colors'
-- Can see their prevous game stats
+- Can see their previous game stats
 - Can make a game room that others can join
 - Can join a game room that others made

 ## Game Play

-- There are about 30 diffrent Mythical Creatures that are functional
+- There are about 30 different Mythical Creatures that are functional
 - The Users get to pick one out of three random ones
 - Two Players can't have the same Mythical Creature
 - The game starts with ~80 (maybe 60) cards in the starting deck